actionhero/actionhero/docs/docs/servers/web.md

 ## Routes

-Web clients (http and https) you can define an optional RESTful mapping to help route requests to actions.
+For web clients (http and https), you can define an optional RESTful mapping to help route requests to actions.
 If the client doesn't specify an action via a param, and the base route isn't a named action, the action will attempt to be discerned from this `config/routes.js` file.

 #### Example